TomGroombridge/C.V/README.md

 Experience
 ----------

-Since ‘graduating’ from Makers Academy in February 2014 I have sought job opportunities to utilise and improve my coding skills.
-This is outlined below:
+<p>Since ‘graduating’ from Makers Academy in February 2014 I have sought job opportunities to utilise and improve my coding skills.
+This is outlined below:</p>

-Founder & Developer, courseiam - LONDON: December - to date
+<h2>Founder & Developer, courseiam - LONDON: December - to date</h2>
   <a href="www.courseiam.com">courseiam.com</a>
-Courseiam is an online administration, booking and marketing platform for people who run face to face courses.
-For example dress making, upholstery and cycling proficiency.
+<p>Courseiam is an online administration, booking and marketing platform for people who run face to face courses.
+For example dress making, upholstery and cycling proficiency.</p>
-Decided to launch the programme having worked for a company operating a similar product in Melbourne, Australia.
+<p>Decided to launch the programme having worked for a company operating a similar product in Melbourne, Australia.</p>

 Responsibilities:
   1. Forming the company.